General Terms and Conditions ScheerSanders Advocaten

 4.3.
 Disbursements which are not covered by the legal aid shall be charged to the client by the firm.
 With respect to such disbursements the previous paragraphs shall apply accordingly.

 4.4.
-If, following an application for legal aid, no legal aid is granted and the client continues the assignment, the firm shall agree with the client which fee shall apply to the services to be performed.
-This arrangement shall be confirmed in writing, in which case all performed services shall be governed by these general terms and conditions with regards to the fee and the disbursements.
+If, following an application for legal aid, legal aid is not granted and the client continues the assignment, the firm shall agree with the client which fee shall apply to the services to be performed.
+This arrangement shall be confirmed in writing, in which case all performed services shall be governed by clause 3 and clause 5 of these general terms and conditions.

 5.1.
-The firm is entitled to invoice the client on a monthly basis for the services performed in the previous period as well as the disbursements.
+The firm is entitled to invoice the client on a monthly basis for the services performed and the disbursements.

 5.2.
-The due date of invoices is 30 days after sending, unless stated otherwise.
+The due date of each invoice is 30 days after the invoice date, unless another due date is stated on the invoice.

 5.3.
 Payment of invoices must be made without any deduction, discount or set-off of debts.

-5.4.
-If the client fails to pay an invoice before the due date, the client shall be in default by operation of law and shall owe, as of the 31st day, the statutory late payment interest pursuant to Section 6:119 Dutch Civil Code respectively, if applicable, Section 6:119a Dutch Civil Code, without prejudice to any further rights of the firm.
+5.5.
+If the client fails to pay an invoice by the due date, the client shall be in default by operation of law and shall owe, as of the 31st day, the statutory late payment interest pursuant to Section 6:119 Dutch Civil Code or, if applicable, Section 6:119a Dutch Civil Code, without prejudice to any further rights of the firm.

-5.6.
-The client herewith grants its irrevocable consent to the firm, as well as to the foundation “Stichting Beheer Derdengelden ScheerSanders Advocaten”, which has authorised the firm in this matter to set off any funds received for or from the client against - or to use them for the payment of - what the client owes the firm.
+5.7.
+The client grants its irrevocable consent to the firm as well as to the foundation “Stichting Beheer Derdengelden ScheerSanders Advocaten” which has authorised the firm in this matter, to set off any funds received for or from the client against - or to use them for the payment of - whatever the client owes the firm.

 6.1.
 The professional liability of the lawyers who are associated with the firm shall be limited to the amount to which the firm is entitled to receive payment per event under the professional liability insurance policy taken out by the firm.